 - Enthusiasm and a positive attitude

-- The perspective of having been a Bridge participant or just a new student at Smith
+- The perspective of having been a Bridge participant or student leader at Smith in some capacity.

 Do we get paid to serve as Bridge leaders?

 Yes, but most, if not all, students do it because they value the opportunity to give back to a program they absolutely love!

 Bridge Leaders Reflect on Leadership

 "Strong leadership is formed through honesty, trust, patience, the ability to stand up and speak your mind, and the ability to listen"

 "The skill that I value the most in myself is my skill as a problem solver.
 I am very good at taking a situation that may be stressful to most and breaking it down, improvising when necessary and successfully resolving or completing the task.
 All these I consider important because leadership is nothing short from complicated.
 A good leader is constantly overcoming obstacles and dilemmas.
 Being a strong leader is always a work in progress, changing and improving."